 Exams are a measurement of learning, and while they do not measure ALL learning, exams are the instruments used in the academic setting to measure learning.
 Because of the nature of this material and of nursing, ALL information in this course is important.
 Someday, the student in the role of the vocational nurse may be the only person to stand between the patient and harm or death.
-Therefore, the student is NOT just studying to pass the exam but probably to intervene on the patient's behalf.
+Therefore, the student is NOT merely studying to pass the exam but studying to intervene on behalf of the patient.
+Exams are administered either written or in a campus computer lab using ATI and the lab must be reserved by the instructor in advance.
+Students are expected to arrive on time to exams and complete the exams within the time allowed as other classes may be booked behind our scheduled time and you will not be permitted to take your exam past the scheduled time unless arrangements are made in advance for extenuating circumstances.
+Due to the ever-changing COVID conditions it is possible that you may take exams on ATI and have it proctored or on Blackboard with Proctorio.
+It is your responsibility to make sure that you have working computers with a webcam and a microphone and reliable internet.

-Exams may cover information given during lectures, handouts, movies, and assigned readings of the texts.
+Exams will be given and may cover information given during lectures, handouts, and assigned reading of the texts.
+All exams can be cumulative.
 At course completion, a comprehensive final examination will be given.
 Exams will be in the form of multiple choice, select all that apply, fill-in-the-blank, drag and drop, bowtie, and may include a case study with multiple responses.

+NO HATS OR CAPS ARE TO BE WORN DURING QUIZZES AND EXAMS.
+BOOKS, FOOD, DRINKS, AND BACKPACKS ARE NOT TO BE IN THE ROOM DURING EXAMINATIONS.

-- 1. Exam Grades will be posted to students within 48 hrs.
-Other assignments will be posted within 5 days. - 2.
+- 1. Grades will be given to students during allotted class time. - 2.
 Each student should know current course averages for all classes. - 3.
-Students must earn a "C" (76) or better in this class for progression.

-- 4. Students have the opportunity to review all grades as they are recorded.
-Should the student have any questions about a specific grade or specific test question, the student must discuss this with the instructor within 48 hours of notification of the grade assignment.
-Once the 48 hours have passed without the student questioning the grade or question, the assigned grade is final and may not be challenged at the end of the course.
+Students must earn a "C" (76) or better in this class for progression. - 4.
+Students can review all grades as they are recorded.
+Should the student have any questions about a specific grade or specific test question, the student must discuss this with the instructor within 48 hours (about 2 days) of notification of the grade assignment.
+Once the 48 hours (about 2 days) have passed without the student questioning the grade or question, the assigned grade is final and may not be challenged at the end of the course.
 The final exam may not be reviewed. - 5.
+The Final Exam grade and a numerical course grade will NOT be posted on Blackboard.
 The final course grade will be posted to Campus Connect as the transcript letter grade. - 6.
-Once grades are posted, an exam is ready for review.
-A student may email me for an appointment to meet and review the exam.
-Grades will not be given by email or phone, only posted to Blackboard. - Exams are administered in a campus computer lab, and the instructor must reserve them in advance.
-Students are expected to arrive on time for exams and to complete the exams within the time frame allowed.
-Other classes may be booked behind our scheduled time, and you will not be permitted to take your exam past the scheduled time unless arrangements are made in advance for extenuating circumstances.
-Due to the ever-changing COVID conditions, you may take exams online and have them proctored or on Blackboard with Proctorio.
-It is your responsibility to make sure that you have a working computer with a webcam and a microphone and reliable internet. - In addition to standard unit exams, the student may be required to take ATI practice exam(s), and an ATI proctored exam.
-Following the practice exam, the student will have focused review to complete to help prepare them for the proctored ATI exam.
+When possible, exams will be reviewed prior to the start of a lecture (time permitting) but if not possible, a student may email me for an appointment to come by the office and review the exam.

+Grades will not be given or discussed by email or phone.